DanB91/dcpu/lib/README.md

 * The A, B and C registers are used to push arguments into a function.
 * The A register will hold the return value from a function if applicable.
-* When calling a subroutine, the A, B and C registers are considered free for all.
+* When calling a function, the A, B and C registers are considered free for all.
 Their contents are not preserved across calls.
 So if you are using them for anything important, you are required to save/restore them manually.